mikaeltarquin/PN5180-cardio/README.md

 Be sure to check out alternate branches for variants using other backends or hardware.

+NAVIGATION branch forked from CrazyRedMachine is intended to be used with DDRduino and KEYmani PCBs (upload pending testing).
+GPIO pin assignments below are to align with those boards.

 # Acknowledgments

+This fork is based on CrazyRedMachine who did all the heavy lifting here.

 This work is based on zyp's cardio (obviously).